googleapis/google-cloud-cpp/google/cloud/accesscontextmanager/README.md

-# Access Context Manager API C++ Client Library
+# Access Context Manager C++ Client Library

 :construction:

-This directory contains an idiomatic C++ client library for the [Access Context Manager API][cloud-service-docs], a service for setting attribute based access control on requests to GCP services.
+This directory contains an idiomatic C++ client library for [Access Context Manager][cloud-service], a service for setting attribute based access control on requests to GCP services.

 This library is **experimental**.
 Its APIs are subject to change without notice.